The Christchurch District Plan enables the intensification of housing in some residential areas.

 The Housing and Business Choice Plan Change (PC14) contains the Medium Density Residential Standards (MDRS) and other government-directed intensification provisions.

-Most of the Council's decisions on areas within and around commercial centres will become operative on 12 December 2024.
-High Density Residential Zoning will be introduced around 10 commercial centres and Medium Density Residential Zoning around some 30 other commercial centres.
-Changes have also been made to the commercial zones themselves.
+Most of the Council's decisions on areas within and around commercial centres became operative on 12 December 2024.
+High Density Residential Zoning was introduced around 10 commercial centres, and Medium Density Residential Zoning around some 30 other commercial centres.
+Changes were also made to the commercial zones themselves.

-In addition, the Council has made 20 Alternative Recommendations to the Minister for RMA Reform.
-They will have legal effect from the same date, alongside the equivalent rule in the operative District Plan, i.e. both will apply in the interim until decisions have been made by the Minister.
+In addition, the Council made 20 alternative recommendations to the Minister for RMA Reform.
+They have legal effect alongside the equivalent rule in the operative District Plan, and both will apply in the interim until decisions have been made by the Minister.

 Decisions on parts of PC14 for other areas of the city haven't been made yet.
 Applications for resource consent and building consent can’t be processed under the proposed rules for those areas until the decisions have been made and notified.
 The operative District Plan provisions continue to apply in the meantime.